Planning applications affecting playing fields

 The current Playing Fields Policy and Guidance document replaces the previous Planning Policy Statement: A Sporting Future for the Playing Fields of England.
 The document below presents a summary of the changes between the two documents.

-We'll update the current document as appropriate following publication of the Government’s revised National Planning Policy Framework, which is currently due in summer 2018.
+The document was updated following publication of the Government’s revised National Planning Policy Framework.

 We provide annual figures on the planning applications we're consulted on as a statutory consultee.
 The latest figures are provided below.